sg3606/note-taker/README.md

   ## Finished_Requirements
   * Presented with a landing page with a link to a notes page

-  * presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+  * Presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column

   * Save note